-My husband had just left to go pack my suitcase, when Father Mike joined me at Jordan’s bedside.
-He went onto explain his words: “Be where you are!”.
-Father Mike said that the next several weeks and months would be some of the hardest in our lives.
+He accurately predicted that the next couple of days, weeks, even months would be some of the hardest in our lives.
 He urged me to be fully present in every moment – “be where you are” – and to trust that I was right where I was supposed to be, all the time.

-“Be where you are” became my mantra, the words that would comfort me during our darkest hours.
-The four words kept me centered during Jordan’s six weeks in the PICU where I sat bedside and watched helplessly as our infant struggled to fight for what I promised him would be a beautiful life.
+“Be where you are” became my mantra, the words that comforted me during our darkest hours.
+The four words kept me centered during our son’s six weeks in the PICU.
+I sat by his bedside and watched helplessly as he struggled to fight for what I promised him would be a beautiful life.

 On days when the kids are melting down and fighting as siblings do, I remind myself to be present in the moment.
 These times, however crazy they make me, however tired and frazzled I may feel, they are not to be wished away – and I certainly should not be dreaming of a quiet beach on a remote island, because I am right where I am supposed to be.